Netflix/lemur/docs/quickstart/index.rst

   $ which python

 And then run:

 .. code-block:: bash

   $ make develop

-..
-Note:: This command will install npm dependencies as well as compile static assets.
+.. note:: This command will install npm dependencies as well as compile static assets.

 Creating a configuration